ismaelocaramelo/summaries/Redux-common-middlewares.md

 # How ?

 > First of all we need to inserted into the middleware chain.
-Sagas (processes) are started, Middleware chain passed a copy of any actions dispatched
+Sagas (processes) are started, middleware chain passed a copy of any actions dispatched.

+# Why ?

+> We love to look at things which are declarative and sync looking.
+Saga is based on generators (see [AsyncThings](AsyncThings.md) for understanding generators).
+To recapitulate, generators suspend the child process to yield something (api request, delay stuff...).

 ## Steps